 New Building inspections for Houses, Townhouses, Apartments in Greater Brisbane, Logan, Ipswich, Redland Bay areas

-New home inspections are often called certificate of practical completion, Practical completion inspection, pre - settlement inspection, final inspection, defect inspection and many other names.
+New property inspections are often called certificate of practical completion, Practical completion inspection, pre - settlement inspection, final inspection, defect inspection and many other names.

-This involves a walk through the new dwelling with the builder and or the supervisor, to confirm that the contract has been duly performed to the owner's satisfaction, apart from minor defects or omissions which are agreed to and listed at the time of inspection.
+This involves a walk through the new building with the builder and or the supervisor, to confirm that the contract has been duly performed to the owner's satisfaction, apart from minor defects or omissions which are agreed to and listed at the time of inspection.
 The owner then signs a payment authority slip for the builder's final payment approval.

 The definition of practical completion means the property is ready to move in to.

 All contractual obligations have been completed and the trades have finished the work apart from the listed defects which are about to be handed to the builder after your professional inspection.